 Community and Cultural Planner

-Elly is a graduate of a Master of Arts, North-American Studies and has a Bachelor of Arts, Media and Culture from Utrecht University in the Netherlands.
+Elly is a graduate of a Master of Arts and a Bachelor of Arts, Media and Culture from Utrecht University in the Netherlands.

-Elly brings high level communications and research skills, and an international perspective, to Cred.
-She is passionate about creating great communities and places for people and on delivering positive social change through evidence-based solutions.
+Elly brings high level research, community engagement and communications skills, and an international perspective, to Cred.
+She is passionate about creating great communities, supporting community-focussed arts and cultural opportunities and on delivering positive social change through evidence-based solutions.